 My earliest memories of the Tenindewa Tree were from the early 1950’s.
 While the event hasn’t changed a lot over the years, I can remember a lot more children were around in those days.
 With smaller farms there were more farming families and there was a small railway community here as well.

-For a short time the Christmas tree started at 4.30pm with a sports carnival consisting of running races and novelty three legged, sack and egg and spoon races.
-Competition was keen with prize money of sixpence and threepence up for grabs.
+For a short time, the Christmas tree started at 4.30pm with a sports carnival consisting of running races and novelty three-legged, sack and egg and spoon races.
+Competition was keen with prize money of sixpence and three pence up for grabs.
 In those days this was enough to buy an ice-cream.

 The Christmas tree was held in the old Tenindewa Hall which was located right next to the shop.
 Santa arrived in many different forms of transport including Police cars, Fire trucks, Tractors Headers etc. . . .
 After distributing gifts Santa departed and more games were held in the hall.

-In those days there were no CD players but we did have an old piano in the hall and Jean Cream would play for musical chairs and pass the parcel games which are still popular today.
-As the evening progressed the adults would gather around the piano for a group sing-a-long which Jean always lead enthusiastically.
+In those days there were no CD players, but we did have an old piano in the hall and Jean Cream would play for musical chairs and pass the parcel games which are still popular today.
+As the evening progressed the adults would gather around the piano for a group sing-along which Jean always lead enthusiastically.

 I can remember that some of the men who weren’t too keen on singing would gather around a fire out the back of the hall and have a competition throwing their empty beer cans into a bin in the distance.
-One year a fire started from lightning not far from the hall so these same men quickly gathered the community fire fighter which was housed in a small shed on the shop veranda and had it under control in no time.
+One year a fire started from lightning not far from the hall, so these same men quickly gathered the community fire fighter which was housed in a small shed on the shop veranda and had it under control in no time.
 At that time most farmers only had knapsacks for fighting fires.

-The electricity for the Hall was generated by a small petrol motor which inevitably ran out of fuel every year about mid-evening plunging us all into darkness until someone refuelled it after much stumbling around in the dark.
+The electricity for the Hall was generated by a small petrol motor which inevitably ran out of fuel every year about mid-evening plunging us all into darkness until someone refueled it after much stumbling around in the dark.
 For us kids this was always a highlight of the night.

 The Foster family and their shop were a great asset to the district and particularly the Christmas tree, providing most things that were needed on the night.
 At that time all the locals did most of their shopping there even buying their fuel and some clothing there.
 Being a manual telephone exchange and Post Office too, the shop was the main focal point of the district.
 I can still picture the Petrol bowser with a big hand pump on the side which manually pumped the petrol up to a glass container at the top and the petrol then gravitated into the vehicle.